bhavinrlad-design/pryysm24/README.md

 This application is configured for deployment to Microsoft Azure App Service.

-### Azure Credentials Setup with OIDC (Recommended)
+### Azure Credentials Setup with Service Principal

-For GitHub Actions to deploy to Azure securely using OpenID Connect (OIDC), follow these steps:
+For GitHub Actions to deploy to Azure using a service principal, follow these steps:

-1. **Set up Azure App Registration and Federated Credentials**:
+1. **Create Service Principal and Get Credentials**:

    ```bash
    # Login to Azure (do this once)